Nachiket18/NESS-Statathon/README.md

-# Weather Anomaly Detection
+# NESS - Statathon
-Repository for algorithmic implementation of Anomaly Detection in weather using association rule mining.
+Repository for algorithmic implementation of Frequent Itemset mining algorithm knows as Transaction Mapping and build a rule based classifier.

 # Resources